 A logistic unit is an item of any composition established for transport and/or storage that needs to be managed through the supply chain.
 In this instance, the tertiary package logistic unit refers to the logistic units issued by the supplier to the relevant IPA.
-In many instances, the tertiary package logistic unit is a pallet but may also be an export carton.
+In most instances, the tertiary package logistic unit is a pallet, but may also be an unpalletized shipper box or export carton in some circumstances.